TommyClausner/knit_nested_oscillations/README.md

 # Knit Nested Oscillations
-Computes a "knitable" representations of nested oscillations, such that a number of hooks can be connected to form the shape (cardioid).
+Computes a "knit-able" representations of nested oscillations, such that a number of hooks can be connected to form the shape (cardioid).
+Hence the entire composition can be realized by one continuous string.

 ## Usage